Code-Institute-Submissions/physics-code/README.md

 3. Some unicode characters would not display on Android mobile devices.
 A calculator icon was to be used from Fontawesome for the "Calculate" button on the calculator.
 Due to the nature of the code the value could not include a Fontawesome icon.
 A unicode icon was substituted, however, this was failing to replicate in all devices.
 Several other unicode variants were trialed until a "check mark" x2713 was able to be displayed.
+4. :invalid input on Firefox is not anchored to the input field where users have supplied an incorrect value (more than 2 decimal places).
+The only way around it is to force the user into using 2 decimal places by javascript.

 Privacy Policy Geneator https://www.privacypolicygenerator.info/#wizard Terms and Conditions Generator https://www.termsofservicegenerator.net/#wizard